- Raw Materials, Ingredients, & Inputs

 Join the GFIdeas global community of 2,000+ entrepreneurs, scientists, investors, and subject matter experts.
 Discuss projects on the members-only Slack community, attend monthly seminars, and use the community directory to help you find collaborators working on similar Solutions!

 Open-access blueprints would provide a head start on facility design and allow equipment manufacturers and engineering companies to address standard industry needs.

-Open-access models based on generalized or exemplar processes with standardized unit operations and process designs can form the foundation for individual companies’ work, reducing duplicative effort.
+Techno-economic models are critical for process design and cost of goods projections.
+Open-access models based on generalized or exemplar processes with standardized unit operations and designs can form the foundation…

 Dedicated brokers, consultants, directories, and other matching mechanisms could help connect alternative protein companies to engineering/design/construction firms with relevant experience and interest in the alternative protein sector.